 - planning and operation of automation

 - storage technology

 No corresponding applications can be found in BIM software.
-In addition: The use of CAD is simply not expedient to solve certain partial tasks.
+In addition: The use of CAD especially for 3D modeling is simply not expedient to solve certain partial tasks.

 Factory planning: Fields of planning and partial tasks

-To cut a long story short: Factory planning must be examined holistically, without binding all involved to a single software.
+To cut a long story short: Factory planning must be examined holistically in coordination and execution of all necessary tasks, without binding all involved to a single software.
 The software supports the planner in the appropriate specialist discipline, and data helps the plant operator to run the factory.